 Promoting your company online doesn't have to involve casting your net far and wide – Nextdoor provides businesses the opportunity to advertise locally via social media.
 That is, of course, if you know how to make it work for you.

 With the global pandemic eroding the local business model in more ways than one, and with owners scrambling to find ways to reopen safely and effectively, Nextdoor makes it easy to connect with local customers in a genuine way.
 By providing a number of ways to advertise exclusively to local residents, this unique social platform can help you reach a wide range of customers that are just a stone's throw away from your front door.

-In this guide, we'll explain how to join Nextdoor as a business (it's free to sign up to Nextdoor with a business account), how to promote your business on the platform, what this kind of advertising might cost you, and why advertising on this social platform is a smart move.
+Businesses have an advantage here, as it's free to sign up to Nextdoor with a business account.
+However, signing up is just the first step.
+In this guide, we'll explain how to join Nextdoor as a business, how to promote your business on the platform, what this kind of advertising might cost you, and why advertising on this social platform is a smart move.

 Why Advertise on Nextdoor?

 Just like with social media management platforms, Nextdoor can help a business spread the word and attract new customers.

 However, Nextdoor isn't your average social media platform.
 Unlike Facebook, Twitter, or Instagram, Nextdoor requires all users to verify their address before joining, so they can be placed in a specific neighborhood.
 Subsequently, rather than a timeline of friends from all around the world, your news feed consists exclusively of fellow neighbors in your area that are looking for information on local issues, selling old desks, and so on.